-In anticipation of a forthcoming bulk sample drilling programme, the Mine Management Plan (MMP) was updated.
-Approval for the MMP was received May 2023.
+In anticipation of a bulk sample drilling programme, the Mine Management Plan (MMP) was updated and approval for the MMP was received in May 2023.
 The approved MMP can be viewed at our website, Enova MMP 2022.

 Following MMP approval, a land access and drilling permit application was submitted to the Central Land Council.
 Approval was received on the 20th December 2022 however it was too late to commence activities until the new year.
 In late 2022, some difficulty was experienced finding an available machine suitable for bulk sample drilling.
 Toward the end of the year, rigs were shutting down due to the wet season.
 The wet season weather also made it difficult to commence work until Q1, 2023.
 However, exploration demand meant most rigs were booked.
+With funding from the \$1.5M placement in August 2023, the company was able to drill.
+Drilling was completed in September 2023.